2003 London Champ Car Trophy: Post-race

 Tracy's retirement from a broken gearbox was his first of the season.
 He commented on the championship situation, "It's never good to give away points like this.
 Now we don't have a cushion.
 This DNF is very costly.
 It's disappointing to have a failure like that.
 We would have been content to finish on the podium, but the engine let go on us."
 Tracy said his gearbox shifted by itself three to four laps and heard noises and spoke emitting from his car before his retirement, "When I was rolling down the hill, I had no gearbox.
 Otherwise, the car was running good."
 Manning said a poor fuel mileage led to him making three pit stops during the race.
 He admitted that his team compromised the set-up of his car for the season's European leg and that he lost six seconds of time behind Monteiro and a group of slower cars, "We were running a weird kind of set-up for this track, which is not really an oval, but we always knew we would be compromised round here.
 We're also giving something away to the Lola chassis at the moment, but having said that, we expect to go better in Germany."

 Media reaction to the race was largely negative.
 Derick Allsop of The Independent argued that the Brands Hatch Indy Circuit was too restrictive for Champ Cars with overtaking "virtually impossible", "A crowd of nearly 40,000 witnessed Cart's latest attempt to find a home in this country and could be forgiven for wondering why the series still claims to represent racing at its most thrilling.
 For two hours they watched the cars circulating the 1.2-mile Indy track, nestling in the natural amphitheatre here, and waited in vain for the much-vaunted spectacle to materialise."
 The Guardian's Richard Polkey wrote the spectators were "entitled to feel let down" after fuel economy created a processional event, "It was hardly the way to help spread the gospel of Cart – Championship Auto Racing Teams – around the globe, which was the reason they were here – and at Rockingham in the past two years".
 The correspondent for The Times said, "It was never the pulsating spectacle the pre-race propaganda had promised", and argued that utilising the Grand Prix layout would provide better racing to sustain public interest.

 The result kept Tracy in the Drivers' Championship led with 65 points but his lead over Junqueira was reduced to 11 points.
 With 42 points, Jourdain kept third place as Fernández maintained fourth position with 29 points.
 Carpentier was fifth with 28 points.
-In the Manufactuers' Championship, Lola further extended their lead over Reynard to 54 points with 14 races left in the season.
+In the Manufacturers' Championship, Lola further extended their lead over Reynard to 54 points with 14 races left in the season.